Childhood Immunisations (5 years and over)

 Source: OHID, Health Protection Profile

-Figure 6 : Trend in proportion of females and males aged 12-13 (one dose) and females aged 13-14 (two doses) receiving HPV vaccine
+Figure 6 : trend in proportion of females and males aged 12-13 (one dose) and 13-14 (two doses) receiving the HPV vaccine

 Source: OHID, Health Protection Profile